top of page

 What if the child was born abroad and now resides in the U.S.?

 In 2000, the U.S. Congress passed the Child Citizenship Act of 2000.
-The Act contains two provisions that allow foreign-born, biological, and adopted children of U.S. citizens to acquire U.S. citizenship if they satisfy specific requirements before age 18.
+The Act contains two provisions that allow foreign-born, biological, and adopted children of U.S. citizens to acquire U.S. citizenship if they meet specific requirements before the age of 18.

-The Act applies to children who did not acquire U.S. citizenship at birth.
+The Act applies to children who were not born with U.S. citizenship.
 Under the law, a child born outside of the United States automatically becomes a U.S. citizen when all of the following conditions have been met on or after Feb.
 27, 2001:

 • The child has at least one parent, including an adoptive parent, who is a U.S. citizen by birth or through naturalization;